mobxjs/mobx/docs/best/debugging-mobx.md

 import { trace } from "mobx"

 const MyComponent = observer(() => {
-    trace(true) // enter the debugger whenever an observable value causes this component to re-run return <div>{this.props.user.name}</name>
+    trace(true) // Enter the debugger whenever an observable value causes this component to re-run. return <div>{this.props.user.name}</name>
 })
 ```